onflow/flow-cli/docs/sign-transaction.md

 - Valid inputs: the name of an account defined in the configuration (`flow.json`)

 Specify the name of the account that will be used to sign the transaction.

-### Payload

-- Flag: `--payload`
-- Valid inputs: any filename and path valid on the system.

-Specify the filename containing valid transaction payload that will be used for signing.

-### Proposer

-- Flag: `--proposer`
-- Valid inputs: account from configuration.

-Specify a name of the account that is proposing the transaction.
-Account must be defined in flow configuration.

-### Role

-- Flag: `--role`
-- Valid inputs: authorizer, proposer, payer.

-Specify a role of the signer.
-Read more about signer roles [here](https://docs.onflow.org/concepts/accounts-and-keys/).

-### Add Authorizers

-- Flag: `--add-authorizer`
-- Valid Input: Flow account address.

-Additional authorizer addresses to add to the transaction.
-Read more about authorizers [here](https://docs.onflow.org/concepts/accounts-and-keys/).

-### Payer Address

-- Flag: `--payer-address`
-- Valid Input: Flow account address.

-Specify account address that will be paying for the transaction.
-Read more about payers [here](https://docs.onflow.org/concepts/accounts-and-keys/).

-### Arguments

-- Flag: `--arg`
-- Valid inputs: argument in `Type:Value` format.

-Arguments passed to the Cadence transaction in `Type:Value` format.
-The `Type` must be the same as type in the transaction source code for that argument.

-### Arguments JSON

-- Flag: `--argsJSON`
-- Valid inputs: arguments in JSON-Cadence form.

-Arguments passed to the Cadence transaction in `Type:Value` format.
-The `Type` must be the same type as the corresponding parameter in the Cadence transaction code.

 ### Host
 - Flag: `--host`